Protection for when slips, trips, spills and butterfingers make your event or meet-up more eventful than planned.

 To cover bodily injury to a helper or volunteer though, you’ll need employers’ liability insurance.

-We’d say all not-for-profits that have contact with the public need public liability insurance.
+We’d say all not-for-profits that have dealings with the public need public liability insurance.
 Because you never know what might happen.

-But small clubs, charities, community groups, after school clubs, sports clubs and all kinds of other organisations need it too.
+That includes small clubs, charities, community groups, after school clubs, sports clubs and all kinds of other organisations.
 In our experience, it’s these smaller organisations, with stretched resources, that might not conduct such thorough risk assessments…making mishaps more likely.

 So, it’s just as well our public liability insurance is designed to cover charities of all shapes and sizes, working for just about every cause you can think of.

 Our advice is to have some level of public liability protection, to cover all of your events and fundraisers.
 Even if all you do is throw the odd coffee morning or bake sale.

 Public liability insurance isn’t legally required, no. But we’d always recommend having it.